Affording YDS

 Yale Divinity School awards need-based scholarships with a commitment toward funding students from a wide variety of backgrounds.

 All YDS degree students with demonstrated financial need receive a YDS scholarship that covers 100% of tuition costs.
-In 2023–2024, all full-time Master of Divinity (MDIV) and Master of Arts in Religion (MAR) degree students with demonstrated financial need will also receive an additional $4,000 annual scholarship amount for other educational and living expenses.
+In 2024–2025, all full-time Master of Divinity (MDIV) and Master of Arts in Religion (MAR) degree students with demonstrated financial need will also receive an annual stipend of $4,250 for other educational and living expenses.

-The additional scholarship amount for educational and living expenses is offered for a limited number of semesters based on a student’s degree program: six semesters for incoming MDIV students and four semesters for incoming MAR students.
+The annual stipend for educational and living expenses is offered for a limited number of semesters based on a student’s degree program: six semesters for incoming MDIV students and four semesters for incoming MAR students.
 Continuing students with questions about their remaining eligibility should contact the YDS financial aid office.

 Scholarships are renewable annually, provided the student maintains satisfactory academic progress and completes a YDS financial aid application each year.
 For more information on satisfactory academic progress, see the Divinity School Bulletin.